Skip to content

 Forbidden keys (case-insensitive): password, token, authorization, bearer, jwt, apikey, api_key, accesstoken, access_token, refreshtoken, refresh_token, cookie, secret, credentials, auth

-Size limits: Nested objects (JSON > 500 chars) and oversized values are omitted.
+Size limits: Nested objects and arrays with JSON representation exceeding 500 characters are dropped entirely (never truncated).
+Primitive strings have no size limit.
 If all details are stripped, the details field is omitted entirely.

-Note: Sanitization is a safety net, not a substitute for careful error design.
-Always think before including details:
+Important: Sanitization is a safety net, not a substitute for careful design.
+Always review what you include:

-• ❌ Avoid: Passwords, tokens, API keys, internal state, huge blobs
+• ❌ Avoid: Passwords, tokens, API keys, internal state

 Error Handling in Handlers